The Number 1 Rowing Workout For Endurance and Stamina

 Having a good level of stamina can be very different for different people.
 A professional rugby player may need enough stamina to get through a full 80 minutes of rugby without any dip in performance, whereas a 75 year old grandmother may just need enough stamina to play with her grandchildren for 10 minutes at a time.

-Endurance is referring to your bodies physical capacity for exercise.
-There are two parts to endurance, muscular endurance and cardiovascular endurance.
 Muscular endurance is the ability of your muscles to keep working for a period of time without getting tired.
 Cardiovascular endurance is the ability of your lungs and heart to drive oxygen rich blood around your body.

 Both of these aspects of endurance can be objectively measured.
 You could measure cardiovascular endurance by putting your athletes through a 1.5 mile time trial and you could measure muscular endurance by setting them maximum push-up test (this would test upper body endurance).